 Meet the Buildings team

-Caitlin Eichten is joining the Buildings team as a senior policy associate and will focus on regulatory, legislative, and administrative advocacy to transition the natural gas system away from fossil fuels and onto carbon-free electricity in buildings.
-Caitlin’s experience conducting health economics research on the East Coast will be crucial to the team’s work.
+Caitlin Eichten is a senior policy associate on the Buildings team and focuses on regulatory, legislative, and administrative advocacy to transition the natural gas system away from fossil fuels and onto carbon-free electricity in buildings.
+Caitlin’s experience conducting health economics research on the East Coast is crucial to the team’s work.
 Caitlin also recently completed a certificate program on Climate Change and Health through Yale University’s School of Public Health.